basuamlk/Arch-s-Toy-Discord-Bot/README.md

 Somse API's found thanks to [Mashape](https://market.mashape.com)

-The API's used in this discord bot belong to the owners of: [Numbers](http://numbersapi.com).
+The API's used in this discord bot belong to the owners of: [Numbers](http://numbersapi.com) and [Random Quotes](https://market.mashape.com/ishanjain28/random-quotes).

 ## Modules